 It’s the search term that you want to rank for with a certain page.
 So when people search for that keyword or phrase in Google or other search engines, they should find that page on your website.

-Comparing the search volume with the number - and relevance - of the results you can get an idea on how competitive the keyword is.
+Comparing the search volume with the number – and relevance – of the results you can get an idea of how competitive the keyword is.

-This is covered in more detail on our guide to market research.
+This is covered in more detail in our guide to market research.